Much more than management!

 - The Bureau of Labor Statistics reports that employment opportunities in general management occupations are expected to grow by nearly 539,000 jobs through 2024.

 - Graduates with an associate degree in this field are qualified to find work as Human Resource Generalists, Data Analysts, Sales Supervisors, Customer Service Supervisors, and a host of other entry-level positions in a wide variety of industries.

-- Analyze business promotion through advertising, marketing, textbook study, field trips, and team projects.
+- Analyze business promotion through textbook study, field trips, guest speakers, and projects.

-- Recognize the global perspective on business principles and practices by investigating multi-national and foreign companies and markets.
+- Recognize the global perspective on business principles and practices.

 - Master management theories and techniques and apply them to today’s business environment.

 - Learn best methods of assimilating information and transforming it into verbal and statistical reports essential for managers.

 - Master E-Commerce concepts and skills.

 The Business Administration major is part of Lackawanna’s Accelerated Part-Time program, which allows students to obtain an associate degree in a little over two years on a part-time basis.